alfa-laboratory/YARCH/GUIDE.md

 ```

 ## Provider
-Abstraction responsible for accessing data.
-Encapsulates a call to Service to retrieve data from the network (or other sources) and/or DataStore if the data should be cached.
+Provider is an abstraction responsible for accessing data.
+It encapsulates calls to Service to retrieve data from the network (or other sources) and/or DataStore if the data should be cached.

 ## DataStore
 Object abstracting long-term data storage.